Yhg1s/python-benchmarking-public/README.md

 above: a result of 1.05x means that benchmark is 5% faster with 3.14.x than 3.13.0.
-These individual plots are useful to evaluate the noisiness of individual benchmarks, as well as identifying consistent changes (performance improvements or regressions in Python).
+These individual plots are useful to evaluate the noisiness of individual benchmarks, as well as identifying consistent changes (performance improvements or regressions in Python). **Be careful comparing these plots by eye**, as they use different Y axes!

 ![Individual Benchmark Results](/benchmarks.svg)